Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/StatementsAndExpressions.md

 (a + b) * c // Grouping parenthesis
 ```

-Operators are left associative and the operator precedence is as follows, lowest to highest:
+Binary operators are left associative and the operator precedence is as follows, lowest to highest:

  * `||`
  * `&&`